 Although this method works just fine I prefer to use

 http_images_path and call it a day.
+Now that you have this nifty Compass helper down why not optimize those images and read my article on optimizing images with Grunt.
 As always, hit me up with any questions, comments, suggestions or rants.